akveo/nebular/docs/articles/security/acl-configuration.md

 # ACL

-Permissions control is a general task when it comes to development of more or less complex web application.
+Permissions control is a general task when it comes to the development of more or less complex web application.
 Your application may have various roles and resources you need to protect.
 ACL (access control list) provides a flexible way of configuring "who can do what against what resource".

-In this article we configure a common setup when the app has three roles (`guest`, `user` and `moderator`), the roles have different permissions (`view`, `create`, `remove`) and the application contains two type of resources that needs to be protected (`news`, `comments`).
+In this article we configure a common setup when the app has three roles (`guest`, `user` and `moderator`), the roles have different permissions (`view`, `create`, `remove`) and the application contains two types of resources that needs to be protected (`news`, `comments`).
 <hr>

 ## ACL Configuration